shapkarin/shapkarin.me/public/articles/extend-routines.md

+---
+title: "Extend Redux Saga Routines: Simplify Async Actions in Redux Applications"
+description: "Learn how to streamline Redux async actions with extend-routines.
+Add custom stages to redux-saga-routines, create socket-based routines, and reduce boilerplate code in your Redux applications—no redux-saga required."
+---

 # extend-saga-routines (aka extend-routines)

 If you’ve been working with Redux and handling asynchronous actions—like fetching data from an API—you’ve probably noticed a recurring pattern in your code.
 Every async operation typically involves the same sequence of action types: